 Residency in Berlin

-Overview of actual regulations for the stay in Berlin
+Overview of current regulations for the stay in Berlin

 Entry and application for a residence permit:

 Before the war outbreak, people from Ukraine who wanted to come to Berlin to study needed an entry visa and a residence permit for studying or preparing for studies.
-This has changed due to the EU Council decision of March 4th, 2022, the subsequent Ukraine Transitional Residence Ordinance and the circular of the Federal Ministry of the Interior and Homeland (BMI) of March 14, 2022.
-All people who stayed in Ukraine shortly before or on February 24, 2022 can now enter Germany without a visa until May 31, 2023 and stay in Germany for a period of 90 days after the first entry.
+This has changed due to the EU Council decision of March 4th, 2022, the subsequent Ukraine Transitional Residence Ordinance and Ordinance of the Federal Ministry of the Interior and for Home Affairs (BMI) of April 6, 2023.
+All people who stayed in Ukraine shortly before or on February 24, 2022 can now enter Germany without a visa until 4th of March, 2024 and stay in Germany for a period of 90 days after the first entry.
 You must apply for a residence permit within these 90 days if you wish to stay longer.
 You can find information on the procedure here.

 Residence permit for temporary protection according to Section 24 of the Residence Act